glasgowcompbio/vimms/paper/paper.md

 identify small molecules in untargeted experiments, where the identities of molecules of interests are not known in advance
 [@smith2014proteomics].
-In this setup, molecules elute through the LC column at different retention times (RTs) before being isolated for fragmentation in the MS instrument.
-In tandem mass spectrometry, selected ions produced from the survey scan (MS1) are further isolated for re-fragmentation in a second MS instrument (MS2), resulting in a distinct spectral fingerprint for each molecule that could be used to improve identification.
+In this setup, molecules elute through the LC column at different retention times (RTs) before being presented to the MS instrument.
+In tandem mass spectrometry, selected ions produced from survey scans (MS1; typically measurements of the intact ions) are isolated for fragmentation in a second MS instrument (MS2), resulting in a spectral fingerprint for each isolated ion that is often used for structural identification.

-Typically the raw LC-MS/MS measurements are processed in a data pre-processing pipeline to produce a list of chromatographic peaks characterised by their m/z, RT and intensity values.
-During identification, molecular annotations are assigned to peaks through matching with internal standard compounds (having known m/z and RT values) or with spectral databases.
-An important factor that determines how many molecules could be matched and annotated to databases using fragmentation data is the quality of the MS2 spectra during data acquisition.
-Good MS2 fragmentation strategies aims to produce spectra for as many unknown ions in the sample as possible, but also produce high quality spectra which can be reliably evaluated.
+Typically the raw LC-MS/MS measurements are processed in a data pre-processing pipeline to produce a list of chromatographic MS1 peaks characterised by their m/z, RT and intensity values.
+During identification, molecular annotations are assigned to MS1 peaks through matching with internal standard compounds (having known m/z and RT values) or by searching spectral databases with the MS2 spectra associated with MS1 peaks.
+An important factor that determines how many molecules can annotated with spectral databases using fragmentation data is the quality of the MS2 spectra during data acquisition, and the coverage (for how many of the MS1 peaks were MS2 spectra generated).
+Good MS2 fragmentation strategies aim to produce spectra for as many unknown ions in the sample as possible, but also produce high quality spectra which can be reliably evaluated.

-A common challenge faced by computational researchers with an interest in improving fragmentation strategies in tandem mass-spectrometry-based metabolomics is the lack of access and the high cost of running MS instrument.
-This issue is particularly relevant as developing and optimising novel fragmentation strategies tend to be conducted in an iterative fashion, where the method is developed in the computer, validated on the instrument and optimised until the desired performance metric is reached.
-To lower this barrier, we introduced **Vi**rtual **M**etabolomics **M**ass **S**pectrometer (ViMMS) 2.0, a programmable and modular framework that simulates the chemical generation process and the execution of fragmentation strategies in LC-MS/MS-based metabolomics.
+A common challenge faced by computational researchers with an interest in improving fragmentation strategies in tandem mass-spectrometry-based metabolomics is the lack of access to and the high cost of running MS instruments.
+This issue is particularly relevant as developing and optimising novel fragmentation strategies tend to be conducted in an iterative fashion requiring many exrtactions to be run to optimise the strategy until the desired performance level is reached.
+To lower this barrier, we present **Vi**rtual **M**etabolomics **M**ass **S**pectrometer (ViMMS) 2.0, a programmable and modular framework that simulates the chemical generation process and the execution of fragmentation strategies in LC-MS/MS-based metabolomics.
+A particular feature of the ViMMS framework is the ability to design strategies that can respond, in real time, to the data being produced.

 # Related works

-Existing mass spectrometry simulators are ill-fitted to support rapid development of fragmentation strategies that respond to incoming scans in real time.
-This is primarily due to the limited ways users could incoporate new strategies within existing simulators' codebase.
+Existing mass spectrometry simulators are ill-fitted to support the rapid development of fragmentation strategies that respond to incoming scans in real time.
+This is primarily due to the limited ways users can incoporate new strategies within existing simulator codebases.
 Currently available simulators such as as Mspire-Simulator [@noyce2013mspire], JAMSS [@smith2015jamss], OpenMS-Simulator [@wang2015openms], MSAcquisitionSimulator [@goldfarb2016msacquisitionsimulator] and SMITER [@kosters2021smiter] exist as stand-alone programs or GUI applications, and are not easily scriptable or programmable.

-Additionally the above-highlighted simulators operate on proteomics data, with proteins as the objects of interest.
+Additionally the above-highlighted simulators have been developed to simulate the generation of proteomics data.
 In principle they could be extended to support metabolomics data, but this is not a trivial change.
-Our work in ViMMS 1.0 [@Wandy2019-ok] was the first simulator that allowed for a metabolomics-based simulation environment that could easily extended in Python.
-However ViMMS 1.0 suffered from several weaknesses: its codebase was monolithic, making it difficult to instantiate input from different sources or to introduce different extensions to the base functionalities, including adding new fragmentation strategies.
-The focus of ViMMS 1.0 was more on simulating a complete tandem mass spectrometry run in metabolomics, and not as much as in enabling the development of new strategies.
+Our work in ViMMS 1.0 [@Wandy2019-ok] was the first simulator that allowed for a metabolomics-based simulation environment that could easily extended in Python **From SR: this is kind of specific -- it's the first metabolomics-specific full stop?**.
+However ViMMS 1.0 suffered from several weaknesses: its codebase was monolithic **From SR: what does monolithic mean in this context?**, making it difficult to instantiate input from different sources or to introduce different extensions to the base functionalities, including adding new fragmentation strategies.
+The focus of ViMMS 1.0 was on simulating a complete tandem mass spectrometry run in metabolomics, rather than enabling the development of new strategies.

-# Improved ViMMS 2.0 Framework
+# The ViMMS 2.0 Framework

-In ViMMS 2.0 we significantly improved the simulator framework architecture with the goal of supporting fragmentation strategies development and validation.
+In ViMMS 2.0 we significantly improved the simulator framework architecture with the goal of supporting fragmentation strategy development and validation.
 An overview of the overall architecture is given in \autoref{diagram}.
-The simulator framework consists of two core functionalities: the generation of chemicals from multiple sources, and the execution of fragmentation strategies, implemented as controller classes.
-The improved modularity in ViMMS 2.0 allows many aspects of the framework to be swapped out with alternative implementations, including classes that generate various aspects of chemicals for simulation (\autoref{diagram}A), mass spectrometry simulator (\autoref{diagram}B), specific controllers that implement various fragmentation strategies (\autoref{diagram}C), as well as the environmental context to run them all (\autoref{diagram}D).
+The simulator framework consists of two core functionalities: the generation of chemicals from multiple sources, and the execution of fragmentation strategies, implemented as a controller classes **From SR: worth syntax highlighting code words?**.
+The improved modularity in ViMMS 2.0 allows many aspects of the framework to be swapped out with alternative implementations, including classes that generate various aspects **From SR: e.g.?
+What are aspects?** of chemicals for simulation (\autoref{diagram}A), mass spectrometry simulation (\autoref{diagram}B), controllers that implement different fragmentation strategies (\autoref{diagram}C), as well as the environmental context to run them all (\autoref{diagram}D). **From SR: what about evaluation?**

 ![Overall ViMMS 2.0 System Architecture.\label{diagram}](figure.pdf)

 ## Generating Input Chemicals

-Chemicals are input objects to the simulation process in ViMMS 2.0, and could be generated in many ways: either in a purely synthetic manner or extracted from existing data (mzML files) via peak picking.
-The framework allows users to plug in modular classes that specify parameters of chemicals, such as the distribution of their m/z values, RT, intensities, chromatographic shapes and generated MS2 spectra, as well as scan timing (\autoref{diagram}A).
+Chemicals are input objects to the simulation process in ViMMS 2.0, and can be generated in different ways: either in a purely synthetic manner or extracted from existing data (mzML files) via peak picking.
+The framework allows users to plug in modular classes that specify parameters of chemicals, such as the distribution of their m/z values, RT, intensities, chromatographic shapes and associated MS2 spectra, as well as scan timing (\autoref{diagram}A). **From SR: is scan timing really part of the chemical class?**

-Chemicals could be generated in a single-sample or multi-sample settings.
-When generating multi-sample data, ViMMS allows users to specify how chemicals could vary across samples.
-Given a list of base chemicals (chemicals that are common) across samples, users could indicate the ratio of missing chemicals or how chemical intensities should vary in a case-control setting.
+Chemicals can be generated in a single-sample or multi-sample settings.
+When generating multi-sample data, ViMMS allows users to specify how chemicals vary across samples.
+Given a list of base chemicals (chemicals that are common) across samples, users can indicate the ratio of missing chemicals (in what proportion of extracts should they appear) or how chemical intensities should vary across a case-control experiment.

 ## Executing Fragmentation Strategies

-Once chemical objects have been prepared (whether for a single- or multi-sample settings), different fragmentation strategies could be run.
+Once chemical objects have been prepared (whether for a single- or multi-sample settings), different fragmentation strategies can be run.
 Fragmentation strategies are implemented as controllers that extend from the base `Controller` class.
 Controllers are executed in the context of their environment, which brings together input chemicals, mass spectrometry and controllers in a single context (\autoref{diagram}D).
-Note that the modularity of the mass spectrometry and environment means it is possible to swap purely simulated MS and environment implementation with alternatives that control an actual MS instrument.
-In another work, we demonstrated the practicality of this idea by building alternative implementations of these classes that use IAPI [@Thermo_Fisher_Scientific_undated-ny] for bridging, making it possible for fragmentation strategies to be executed unchanged both in simulation as well as on Thermo Tribrid Fusion instrument [@davies21_smartroi].
+Note that the modularity of the mass spectrometry and environment classes means it is possible to swap purely simulated MS and environment implementation with alternatives that control an actual MS instrument.
+In other work, we demonstrated the practicality of this idea by building alternative implementations of these classes that use the Thermo Fisher IAPI [@Thermo_Fisher_Scientific_undated-ny] for bridging, making it possible for fragmentation strategies to be executed unchanged both in simulation as well as on Thermo Tribrid Fusion instrument [@davies21_smartroi].

 ## Implementing a New Controller

-To illustrate how new strategies could be built on top of ViMMS 2.0, an example is given here of a Top-N controller that select the *N* most intense precursor ions for fragmentation in a typical data-dependant acquisition (DDA) fashion.
-In this implementation, the controller `SimpleTopNController` extends from a base `Controller` that provide base methods to handles various scan interactions with the mass spectrometry.
-The implementation has to override the `_process_scan` method, which determines how precursor ions in a newly received MS1 scan are prioritised to generate further fragmentation scans.
+To illustrate how new strategies could be built on top of ViMMS 2.0, an example is given here of a Top-N controller that selects the *N* most intense precursor ions for fragmentation in a typical data-dependant acquisition (DDA) fashion.
+Such a controller is common in practice and is included to demonstrate how straightforward implementation is within the framework.
+In this implementation, the controller `SimpleTopNController` extends from a base `Controller` that provide base methods to handles various scan interactions with the mass spectrometer.
+The implementation has to override the `_process_scan` method, which determines how precursor ions in a newly received MS1 scan are prioritised to generate MS2 scans **From SR: terminology is a bit confusing as _scan_ is referring to both the thing being sent to the MS, and the thing it sends back.
+Could the thing being sent have another name?**.
 Although not shown in this example, other methods in the parent `Controller` could also be overriden for different purposes, such as responding when an acquisition has been started or stopped.

 ```python